GCC15/bilibili-captcha/README.md

 Time used to test recognize http is:  350.77492213249207

-According to the result, we see that the total success rate is 49%, which means that 490 out of 100 captcha are recognized successfully.
-However, we notie that when we are strongly confident of the result, which means the image is successfully partitioned into five characters, which is the length of the captcha generate by bilibili.com, the success rate is approximately 96%, which is a vey high ratio.
+According to the result, we see that the total success rate is 49%, which means that 490 out of 1000 captchas are recognized successfully.
+However, we notie that when we are strongly confident of the result, which means the image is successfully partitioned into five characters (the length of the captcha generate by bilibili.com), the success rate is approximately 96%.
 Therefore, in actual situations, where one probably would not care so much the total success rate because one could always ask to regenerate the captcha if one is not strongly confident, the success rate would be nearly 100%.